 Larger scale subsidence control and subsidence reversal demonstration projects will provide real opportunities to determine suitable best management practices to minimize the loss of organic soils and reverse the subsidence trend.
-Commencing in 2006, the Department embarked on a cooperative effort with Ducks Unlimited, Reclamation District 341 and the Suisun Marsh Resource Conservation District to modify management of an existing duck club on Sherman Island to maximize subsidence reversal.
+Commencing in 2006, the Department embarked on a cooperative effort with Ducks Unlimited, Reclamation District 341 to modify management of an existing duck club on Sherman Island to maximize subsidence reversal.
 In addition, he Department continued working with the USGS on a demonstration project on Twitchell Island to determine relationships among biomass accumulation, sediment deposition, and water management and to delineate priority areas on the island for subsidence control.

 The Department continued its efforts associated with the beneficial use of dredged material.
-Augusto Pit on Sherman Island received 54,000 cubic yards of dredged material and over 100,000 cubic yards from Augusto Pit were used to construct the landside berm for the Sherman Island Setback Levee.
+Bradford Island received 56,000 cubic yards of dredged material.
+To date, about 1.4 million cubic yards of dredged materials has been obtained for beneficial uses.